guillim/nextjs-boilerplate/README.md

 We user [Prisma](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-typescript-postgresql) to connect to the database.
 Very useful to be error-proof.

 More info in our [prisma/README.md file](prisma/README.md)

+#### Landing Page
+Once you run the project, you can access the landing page at `http://localhost:3000/landing-page` Feel free to customize it as you want.

 ### Thanks